MicrosoftDocs/sandbox/sandbox/snippets/101functions/http-triggers/restricting-http-verbs.md

-## Restricting HTTP verbs in in HTTP Triggers
+## Restricting HTTP verbs in HTTP Triggers

-With the `HttpTrigger` attribute, you can list one or more HTTP verbs that your function will respond to.
+With the `HttpTrigger` attribute, you can list one or more HTTP verbs that your function responds to.

 ```csharp